larssonludvig/TheNest/README.md

 * Merge repositories for frontend and backend
 * Move backend API from Spring boot to ASP.NET
 * Change so the backend can be run as a container
-* Create a home page that is not the about page
+* Create a home page that is not the About page
 * Move the site from Github pages to a domain
 * General refactorization on the codebase
+* Update leaderboard for season 5
+  * Fix problems with URLs for the leaderboard.
+Currently, it adds `/TheNest/` To the URL.
+It should be removed.
+  * Move URL creation to some util class

 ## Licensing
 This project, and all code it contains, are licensed under the [*Apache License*](https://www.apache.org/licenses/LICENSE-2.0).